Jpec57/gitlab-ci/README.md

 #### Decide when you run job

-Outside of the general pipeline process order, the keyword `when` enables the developer to define more granulary the workflow.
+Outside the general pipeline process order, the keyword `when` enables the developer to define with more granularity the workflow.

 You can for instance use this to run a specific job **ONLY** when a job in a previous stage's job fails or **ONLY** when you decide to launch it through the gitlab CI.
-This can be useful to run cleanup code in case of a build error or to launch a deploy script through the UI once all the tests have passed (and are correct...).
+This can be useful to run cleanup code in case of a build error or to launch a deployment script through the UI once all the tests have passed (and are correct...).

 ![On Failure syntax](imgs/on_failure.png)

 ![On fail triggered](imgs/on_fail_triggered.png)

 Finally, we can decide if the next stage should continue or not with the help of the `allow_failure` keyword or even the `when: always` statement.

 ### Variables